mbforbes/vml/README.md

 - [x] wrap plain text at smaller width
 - [x] investigate script (w/ `jupyter`?) to generate HTML
 - [ ] debug Jupyter `nbconvert` PDF generation
+- [ ] check if `mybinder.org` auto-builds new versions.
+If not, see if there's some hook (e.g. github) to do this.